 When it comes to jam selection for your cake, you can choose any flavour you want.
-I’ve made this with homemade jam too.
+I’ve made this with my easy homemade jam too.
 It was only for the purpose of ease did I decide to use a store-bought jam this time.
 If you want to follow my recipe exactly, I used a basic Smucker’s strawberry.

 You can use an apricot or an orange marmalade too.
 Raspberry jam would be delicious.
 But, Dear Reader, if you’re not that into jam, you can also use pie fillings.
 A cherry or blueberry pie filling will taste great, but please keep in mind that a pie filling will result in more spillage.
 Pie filling is runnier than jam and will create more seepage when you cut into the cake.